farvardin/garvuino/README.md

 Get the sketches [in this folder](arduino_sketches/)

-*(more infos to come later)*

 You can find [some tunes for using with the AVR-AY setup in here](tunes/).
 The arduino sketch can read the RSF files from the SD (it can't read the YM or AY files directly).
 You can convert to RSF with the [AVR-AY Player](http://www.avray.ru/avr-ay-player/).

-## Expansion board

-The expansion board is a new board for using with the Garvuino or other projects.
-Solder 5K or 10K potentiometers onto the board.
-You don't need to solder the switches, they are not used at the moment.

-Connect the digital pin D3 to the audio out, under the L or R of the AY>L or AY>R pin.

-And also connect the 2 right top pins and the 3 bottom pins to the A0 to A4 pins on the arduino, connect the + to 5V and the - to ground, and you'll be able to control the Auduino and Auduino midi sketches found there: https://github.com/farvardin/garvuino/tree/master/arduino_sketches/others

 ## Links